 Once the disease is triggered, it tends to follow one of the following four patterns.

-Nearly 9 in 10 people with MS have the common relapsing-remitting form of the disease.
+Nearly 9 in 10 people with multiple sclerosis (MS) have the common relapsing-remitting form of the disease.
 In a relapse, an attack (episode) of symptoms occurs.
 During a relapse, symptoms develop (described below) and may last for days but usually last for 2-6 weeks.
 They sometimes last for several months.
-Symptoms then ease or go away (remit).
+Symptoms of MS then ease or go away (remit).
 You are said to be in remission when symptoms have eased or gone away.
 Further relapses then occur from time to time.

 Eventually, often after 5-15 years, some symptoms usually become permanent.
 The permanent symptoms are due to accumulation of scar tissue in the brain and to the gradual nerve damage that occurs.
-The condition typically then slowly becomes worse over time.
-This is called secondary progressive MS. Typically, about two thirds of people with relapsing-remitting MS will have developed secondary progressive MS after 15 years.
+The condition typically then slowly becomes worse over time and can affect life expectancy.
+This is called secondary progressive MS. Typically, about two thirds of people with relapsing-remitting multiple sclerosis will have developed secondary progressive MS after 15 years.

 Secondary progressive form of MS

-There is a steady worsening of your symptoms (with or without relapses) in this form of MS. Many people with the relapsing-remitting form later develop this type of MS.
+There is a steady worsening of your symptoms (with or without relapses) in this form of multiple sclerosis.
+Many people with the relapsing-remitting form later develop this type of MS.

 Primary progressive form of MS

-In about 1 in 10 people with MS, there is no initial relapsing-remitting course.
+In about 1 in 10 people with multiple sclerosis, there is no initial relapsing-remitting course.
 The symptoms become gradually worse from the outset and do not recover.
 This is called primary progressive MS.

-About 1 in 600 people in the UK develop MS. It can affect anyone at any age, although it is rare in young children.
-It most commonly first develops around the age of 30.
-MS is the most common disabling illness of young adults in the UK.
-It is twice as common in women as in men.
+About 1 in 500 people in the UK develop multiple sclerosis.
+It can affect anyone at any age, although it is rare in young children.
+It often first develops in people aged between 30 and 50.
+Multiple sclerosis (MS) is the most common disabling illness of young adults in the UK.
+It is more than twice as common in women as in men.

-MS is not strictly an hereditary disease.
-However, you have an increased chance of MS developing if you have a close relative with MS. For example, if your mother, father, brother or sister has MS, then you have about a 2 in 100 chance of developing MS (compared with about a 1 in 600 chance in the general population).
+Multiple sclerosis is not strictly an hereditary disease.
+However, you have an increased chance of MS developing if you have a close relative with MS. For example, if your mother, father, brother or sister has MS, then you have about a 2 in 100 chance of developing MS (compared with about a 1 in 500 chance in the general population).

-You may find that your symptoms worsen gradually with time.
+You may find that your MS symptoms worsen gradually with time.
 More commonly, symptoms come and go at different times.
 Periods when your symptoms worsen are called relapses.
-Periods when your symptoms improve (or even disappear altogether) are called remissions.
+Periods when your symptoms improve (or even disappear altogether) are called periods of remissions.

 Muscle spasms and spasticity

-Tremors or spasms of some of your muscles may occur.
-This is usually due to damage to the nerves that supply these muscles.
+Tremors or spasms of some of your muscles may occur in MS. This is usually due to damage to the nerves that supply these muscles.
 Some muscles may shorten (contract) tightly and can then become stiff and harder to use.
 This is called spasticity.

-There are two main types of pain that may occur in people with MS:
+There are two main types of pain that may occur in people with multiple sclerosis:

 - Neuropathic pain - this occurs due to damage to the nerve fibres.
 This can cause stabbing pains or a burning sensation over parts of your skin.
 Areas of your skin may also become very sensitive.